 Things to do in Japan in April

-April is a celebration month in Japan.
-With the back-to-school period starting and the famous cherry trees blooming, Japanese people invade parks and gardens, searching for the best spot to spread their blue blanket and enjoy picnicking with friends and family.
+April is a month of celebration in Japan.
+With the back-to-school period nearing and the famous cherry trees blooming, Japanese people invade parks and gardens, searching for the best spot to spread their blue tarpaulin and enjoy picnicking with friends and family.
 Vendors selling popular local food fan out near shrines and temples and draw hungry visitors coming to witness the wonders of the traditional landscapes.

-April is among one of the three main tourist periods in Japan.
-Recognized by travel experts as one of, or even the most, beautiful season of the year, the Japanese spring appeals to a dense crowd of foreign visitors, from western countries and from Asia.
+April is among one of the three main touristic periods in Japan.
+Recognized by travel experts as one, if not the most, beautiful season of the year, the Japanese spring appeals to a dense crowd of foreign visitors, from Western countries and from Asia.

 Climate and weather

 Temperatures become nicer with an average of 12 to 14°C (53 to 57°F) in the main cities.
 At midday, the sunny weather will bring a pleasant warmth with a temperature close to 20°C (68°F).
 This climate is totally suitable for outdoor urban wanderings.
 Hiking in the mountains remains cold and slippery if it is raining.

 The sun rises around 5:15 a.m. and sets around 6:15 p.m.; therefore, we can count about 13 hours of sunlight per day.
 Nocturnal events usually begin before 7 p.m.

 Some days in the month see rain ☔️ and wind.
 Japanese weather experts carefully watch the weather as it favors the fall 🍁 of the cherry blossom trees’ flower petals, called fubuki, and therefore accelerates the end of the blooming, which is already ephemeral.

 National public holidays